 However, when dealing with issues and topics that relate to radio communication tools that are used in the field of our trail ambassador work, as well as other vital tools that include digital mapping services and other management tools needed to manage the extreme growth of this activity, it's not in this council's knowledge wheelhouse.
-We have experienced firsthand how unfamiliar and uncomfortable these requests have affected this ORV Council.
+We have experienced firsthand how unfamiliar and uncomfortable these requests have affected the ORV Council members.
 We interact and work regularly with, also providing reports to the administrators and field team on the Bureau of Public Safety & Resource Protection, conducting and implementing the important work of the Safety Enhancement Program.

-For this reason, and because their primary work also includes radio communications and various software equipment, their team is much more familiar and understanding with these categories of eligible projects and equipment, than the advisory council dealing with more familiar trail oriented projects.
+For this reason, and because their primary work also includes radio communications in their everyday workload, plus being familiar with various software programs that assist all parties to help responsibly manage this ever expanding outdoor recreation.
+This group is much more familiar and understanding with these categories of eligible projects and equipment, than the advisory council dealing with more familiar trail oriented projects.